Credit Cards » Credit Card Reviews » The First Progress Platinum Elite Mastercard® Secured Credit Card Review

 It has a quick application process that doesn’t involve a credit check or income verification.
 You can also set your own credit limit by putting a deposit of $200 to $2,000 down.
 Your deposit reflects your credit limit.

-The card has an average APR, but your account activity is reported to all three major credit bureaus.
-This makes it ideal for those who have the cash for a deposit, but are struggling to build or establish a good credit rating.
-Even a small deposit can help you to start building your credit, but be aware that there are fees that can apply to your account.
+The card offers a standard APR, and your account activity is reported to all three major credit bureaus.
+This makes it a great option for those who have the funds for a deposit but need help building or improving their credit.
+Even a small deposit can be a good starting point for building your credit.
+Just keep in mind that there may be fees associated with the account.

 This means that you will need to be confident that you will be able to make your payments on time every month.
 However, this will encourage you to develop good financial habits for the future.